JimFowler/books/Books20/Tools/doc/theory.rst

 is the name of the publisher.
 If the publisher is located in multiple cities then the place names are connected by hyphens, e.g. New York-London.
 The fifth field is the copyright year if known and the sixth field is the page count.
-The seventh field is the prices in whatever currency was listed.
+The seventh field lists the prices in whatever currency was given in the AJB.
 In the situation where a book was published simultaneously in two or more different countries there may be more that one price listed, in which case the prices are separated by 'and'.
 The eighth field is a list of reviews also separated by 'and'.
-The reviews themselves have no particular format, though the general standard is 'journalname volume (issue) page colon reviewer name'.
+The reviews themselves have no particular format, though the general standard is 'journalname volume (issue) page colon reviewer_name'.

 The ninth field is a list of comments separated by a semi-colon.
 Comments are where all the entry variations are kept.